Updated: February 18, 2026

 Portugal D7 Visa

-The D7 Visa, introduced by the Portuguese government in 2007, allows non-EU/EEA/Swiss citizens who have a regular passive income to apply for residency in Portugal.
-This passive income can come from pensions, transferable equity, real estate, intellectual property, or financial investments.
+The Portugal D7 Visa, introduced by the Portuguese government in 2007, allows non-EU/EEA/Swiss citizens who have a regular passive income to apply for residency in Portugal.
+This passive income can come from pensions, real estate, transferable equity, intellectual property, or financial investments.

 • Provide proof of residence in Portugal